 But one thing I’ve been reminded of by a lot of people in my life recently is that I can (and will!) choose to make the best out of any situation I’m in.
 I won’t play the “what if” game about what life would be like if I’d stayed in Chapel Hill.

-I don’t know for certain that being at Wake Forest is the right choice.
-But I do know that wherever I choose, it will be good.
+I don’t know for certain that being at Wake Forest (or even going to law school!) is the right choice.
+But I do know that whatever I choose will be good.